Clear Creek Trail: Driving the steep 8% 4x4 climb in the Anaconda Range

 Where is the Clear Creek Trail?

-The road is located in the southwestern part of Montana, starting from the paved Mill Creek Road.
-As soon as you leave the asphalt, the geography changes into a steep mountain environment.
-The trail follows the natural contours of the Anaconda Range, climbing through thick forests and over rocky ridges.
-This is a remote area where self-sufficiency is key; there are no services nearby, and the isolation means you should be prepared for any mechanical or weather-related issues during the ascent.
+The track is located in the southwestern part of Montana, starting directly from the paved Mill Creek Road.
+As soon as you leave the asphalt, the road enters the mountains, climbing through thick forests and over open ridges following the natural shape of the Anaconda Range.
+There are no services or buildings along the route.

 Is the Clear Creek Trail unpaved?

-Yes, the Clear Creek Trail is entirely unpaved, consisting of a mix of gravel and large rocks.
-In many parts, the track becomes treacherous, with deep ruts and loose stones that can easily cause a loss of traction.
-A 4x4 vehicle is strictly required to navigate the steep ramps and uneven surface.
-Because the soil is high-mountain dirt, you should only travel on this road when it is dry.
-If it rains, the trail becomes a slippery mess that makes it nearly impossible to maintain control on the 8% slopes.
+The Clear Creek Trail is entirely unpaved, with a surface made of coarse gravel and large embedded rocks.
+The track features deep ruts and loose stones that can cause wheels to spin.
+A 4x4 vehicle with high clearance is required to climb the steep sections and uneven ground without dragging the undercarriage.
+The high-mountain dirt becomes very slick when wet; if it rains, the mud makes it difficult to maintain traction on the slopes.

 How long is the road to the Clear Creek Trail summit?